 Back to the pies.
-Cheesy Vegetable Potato Pies are way better than the typical ready-meal that we all succumb to occasionally… only to immediately regret.
-In fact, these pot pies are great as a cosy family supper option or as a fuss free meal when entertaining good friends.
+A Cheesy Vegetable Potato Pie is way better than the typical ready-meal that we all succumb to occasionally… only to immediately regret.
+In fact, these pot pies are great as a cosy family supper option or as a fuss-free meal when entertaining good friends.
 Oh, and if straight vegetable pies are not your thing, try adding a little flaked salmon to the mix, or even a touch of smoked salmon – just go steady on the seasoning and omit the mustard.

 Cheesy Vegetable Potato Pies